bit-bcilab/SiamDCA/README.md

 ## Design, train and test a new tracker
 - Step 1: Build network Model.

 Choose existing/design new operations and layers in `model` and assemble them into a novel Siamese network, which is an instance of the Model class in Keras API.

 It accepts at least two inputs: X and Z, and output the classification maps, regression maps and so on.
-Backbone, neck, head and other modules are the sub-models.
+, where backbone, neck, head and other modules are the sub-models.

 Then write the model settings in a yaml file and put it in `configs/New_Tracker`.

 - Step 2: Build training Model.

 Denote the regression targets and classification labels as the Keras Input Layer.

 Choose or design loss functions (packaged as Keras Layer in `training\Loss`) to obtain the losses between labels and predictions of network.

-Then build the **train model** (also a Keras Model), which accepts image patches and labels at a same time and outputs multiple losses.
+Then build the **training Model** (also a Keras Model), which accepts image patches and labels at a same time and outputs multiple losses.

 - Step 3: Write training script referring to `train_SiamDCA.py`.

 The data pipeline is based on Keras Sequence class.

+First the **Dataloader** read the training json files in `json_labels`.

+It randomly chooses images to build training pairs and read the corresponding groundtruth bounding boxes.

+Then images are processed, including randomly cropping the search and template patch, augmenting, resizing and normalizing.

-Choose or design label assigner and box encoder in `training\BoxEncoder`
+Choose or design label assigner and box encoder in `training\BoxEncoder` to produce labels according to GT boxes.

+At last the **Generator** packs the images and corresponding labels of a mini-batch and feeds the training model.

+Use Keras Callbacks to save weights, modify the learning rate and observe training process.

+Set all the parameters in a yaml file and also put it in `configs/New_Tracker`.

 - Step 4: Training and evaluating.

 Run training scripts.
 Choose a checkpoint in `logs/New_Tracker_ver2`.

 Set tracking configs and put the yaml files in `experiments/New_Tracker`.

-Then run `evaluate/test_DCA.py` to produce results txt files in `results` and calculate `evaluate/eval.py` to get final performance.
+Then run `evaluate/test_DCA.py` to generate results txt files in `results` and use `evaluate/eval.py` to calculate final performance.

 ## License